liuzwin98/liuzwin98/README.md

 - 💡 &nbsp;&nbsp;I enjoy exploring new technologies and knowledge and coding.
 - 🎓 &nbsp;I hold a master's degree in computer technology and have rich research experience in image and video understanding.
 - 🌱 &nbsp;I am always prepared to embrace challenges as opportunities to strengthen my skills.
-- ❤️ &nbsp;In my free time, I like to play basketball, video games, and write [blogs](https://blog.csdn.net/liuz_notes).
+- ❤️ &nbsp;In my free time, I like to play basketball, go jogging, and write [tech blogs](https://blog.csdn.net/liuz_notes).
 - ✉️ &nbsp;You can shoot me an email at liuzwin98@gmail.com!
 I'll try to respond as soon as I can.
 - 💬 &nbsp;[Message Board](https://github.com/liuzwin98/liuzwin98/issues) :)
 <!-- Please have a look at my [website](https://liuzwin98.github.io) for more details about me.-->